typedb/typedb/docs/pages/academy/2-GRAQL/1-GRAQL-intro.md

 ### What have you learned?

 By now, you should be familiar the background of the demo dataset we will be working with and the question we will be trying to answer.
-You should have had a first feel at how a GRAQL query looks like, and you should know how a GRAQL query is structured.
+You should have had a first feel at how a Graql query looks like, and you should know how a Graql query is structured.

 ## What next?

 In the [next lesson](./get-queries.html) we will dive more deeply into the syntax for get and insert queries.
-If you are curious about all the possible GRAQL query and you want to go faster, you can have a look at the GRAQL syntax [documentation](/index.html), but it might be a bit too advanced at this point in time.
+If you are curious about all the possible Graql query and you want to go faster, you can have a look at the Graql syntax [documentation](/index.html), but it might be a bit too advanced at this point in time.